-We have experienced a substantial increase in capital expenditures and operating lease arrangements since our inception, which is consistent with our increased staffing and operational expansion, and we anticipate that this will continue in the future as business conditions merit.
+We continue to increase capital expenditures and operating lease commitments, which is consistent with our increased staffing and operational expansion, and including the impact of Overture, we anticipate that this will continue in the future as business conditions merit.
 Additionally, we will continue to evaluate possible acquisitions of, or investments in businesses, products, and technologies that are complementary to our business, which may require the use of cash.
 Management believes existing cash and investments will be sufficient to meet operating requirements for at least the next twelve months; however, we may sell additional equity or debt securities or obtain credit facilities to further enhance our liquidity position.
 The sale of additional securities could result in further dilution to our stockholders.